Operation 1111: Battles along roads north continues

 Several villages are seeing combat along the Loikaw-Hsihseng road.
 Reporting Tatmadaw "has control of Loikaw, Bawlakhe and Hpasawng in Karenni, as well as the MOC 7 in Pekon town, southern Shan."
 This as of early April.

 BBC undercover journalist team report daily fighting in Mobye.
 With frontlines running some 100 meters from a military base in Mobye.
-29 April the Irrawaddy reported that during the during 27th an Tatmadaw unit of 100 troops advancing on Mobye from the north was attacked by KNDF.
-On 28th the Tatmadaw attempted to assault Mobye with 300 troops.
+29 April, the Irrawaddy reported that on the 27th, a Tatmadaw unit of 100 troops advancing on Mobye from the north was attacked by KNDF.
+On the 28th, the Tatmadaw attempted to assault Mobye with 300 troops.
 With casualties amongst the Karenni resistance.
-The Irrawaddy stating the control of Mobye being held by the Karenni resistance since 'early' 2025, but that the Tatmadaw is trying to retake it.
+The Irrawaddy states that the control of Mobye has been held by the Karenni resistance since 'early' 2025, but that the Tatmadaw is trying to retake it.

 While for context, the status of Mobye til February 2025 from start of Operation 1111;